ingef/conquery/README.md

 ## Development

 ### Testing
-The projects consits of isolated frontend and backend tests, and end-to-end tests powered by cypress.
+Apart from separate frontend and backend tests, the project also contains end-to-end tests powered by cypress.
 Please refer to the corresponding [CI configuration](https://github.com/bakdata/conquery/tree/develop/.github/workflows) to learn about invoking the tests.

 ## Acknowledgements